groovybits/rsllm/README.md

 ## TODO

-- use pcap input and use LLM to analyze the network and provide insights.
+- use pcap input and use LLM to analyze the network and provide insights, monitor, report, and alert.
+- analyze system stats to keep track of resources used and throttle our usage, monitor, report, and alert.
 - preserve history as a small db possibly sqlite or mongodb locally. feed history into chroma db for RAG.
 - use chroma db to do RAG with documents for augmenting the prompt with relevant information.
 - allow daemon mode to run and listent for requests via zmq input and pass to output.